 - purifies up to 4 gallons (15.1 liters) per hour

-My husband said that one thing he noticed was that our regular tap water both smells and tastes chlorinated when compared to the water from the Berkey.
+My husband said that one thing he noticed was that our regular tap water both smells and tastes chlorinated when compared to the water from the Berkey (on Amazon).
 He had not noticed this before, but he does now.

 I have noticed that I am actually drinking MORE water.
 I think I had kind of an aversion to our drinking water before because in the back of my head I knew it wasn’t the best for us.